Flare576/dotfiles/README.md

 ```

 ## I want that Jira CLI Awesomeness
-This script will get you all setup:
+This script will get you all setup (assuming you cloned this project to ~/dotfiles)

 ```
 ~/dotfiles/scripts/jiraSetup